|Nutritional Guidelines (per serving)|

 This streusel topping (or crumb topping, as it's sometimes called) will really spruce up your homemade muffins, pies, coffee cakes, and quick breads.
-It takes just seconds to mix up in a food processor, or you can just mix it up in a bowl using a fork.
-Then just sprinkle it over your muffins or pie right before baking for a traditional crispy, crumbly topping.
+It takes only seconds in a food processor, or you can just mix it up in a bowl using a fork.
+Sprinkle it over your muffins or pie right before baking for a traditional, sweet, crispy, crumbly topping.

 - 1/2 teaspoon ground cinnamon

 Combine all the ingredients in a food processor and pulse until crumbly.

 Alternately, you can mash the ingredients together in a bowl using a fork.
 Don't use your fingers, since the warmth of your fingers will soften the butter and cause the crumb texture to become mealy.

 Sprinkle the topping over muffins, pies, or coffee cake immediately before baking.